rtCamp/gutenberg-fields-middleware/README.md

-✔️ Gutenberg Fields Middleware also works for PHP block registration:
+✔️ Fields can also be used in the same way when using `register_block_type` in PHP.

 ```php
 register_block_type( 'example-namespace/example-block', array(